MicrosoftDocs/VBA-Docs/api/Visio.VisConnectedShapesFlags.md

 Specifies constants that identify shapes by the directionality of their connectors; passed to the  **[Shape.ConnectedShapes](Visio.Shape.ConnectedShapes.md)** method.

+> [!NOTE]
- **Note**  Connection points that have dual directionality (both inward and outward) are identified as either incoming or outgoing based on how they are used in a particular connection.
+> Connection points that have dual directionality (both inward and outward) are identified as either incoming or outgoing based on how they are used in a particular connection.